Lonicera fragrantissima

 The honeysuckle is used as an ornamental plant for its fragrant flowers.
 In some parts of the world, where conditions are right, when it moves out of cultivation and takes hold in the wild, it can become an invasive weed.

 This honeysuckle, a species of "bush honeysuckle", is a shrub usually growing 1 to 3 m tall, sometimes reaching a maximum height around 4.6 m.
 When mature it is a bushy tangle of slender, spreading branches.
 The leaves are up to 9 cm long by 4.5 cm wide.
 The flowers, borne in pairs, are each about 1 cm long.
 They are white to "creamy white" in color.
 They are very fragrant, with a "lemony" scent.
 The fruit is a red berry up to a centimeter wide.
 The seeds are dispersed by animals that eat the fruits.
 The seeds must be stratified before they will germinate.

 This plant, considered a "harbinger of spring", is grown for ornamental purposes and as a hedge.
-It can be found growing in the wild in parts of the eastern United States from Ohio to New York to the southeastern states.
+It can be found growing in parts of the eastern United States from Ohio to New York to the southeastern states where it is an introduced species.
 It has also been observed in Utah.